Meet the Staff

 E-Mail: email@example.com (non-confidential)

-Caitlin Gaskell is a graduate student at the George Warren Brown School of Social Work at Washington University in St. Louis.
+Kimberly Thomson is a graduate student at the George Warren Brown School of Social Work at Washington University in St. Louis.
 She is pursuing a Master's in Social Work and is currently an intern under the supervision of Dr. Patrick Stack at Counseling and Life Development.
-Caitlin has a Bachelor's degree in Women's, Gender, and Sexuality Studies from Washington University in St. Louis.
-She has worked as a client advocate at a domestic violence shelter and as a volunteer supervisor at Kids Under Twenty One, a youth-focused crisis line.
-Her last graduate internship was at Barnes-Jewish Hospital, where she worked with oncology patients and their families.
+Kimberly has a Bachelor's degree in Human Development and Family Studies from the University of Illinois Champaign-Urbana.
+She has worked with immigrant populations in St. Louis and in Champaign and has experience working in Latin America.
+Her last graduate internship was at the Eastern District of Missouri Federal Public Defender's Office, where she worked as a mitigation intern with indigent criminal populations.